vishnu350/rs-mainspring-winder/README.md

    - Alternatively, you may customize and generate these files yourself (see 'customizing' steps below).
 3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you with that.
 4. Fashion a stapler pin (with a pair of pliers) into an anchor, and insert it into any of the holes on the winder base part.
 The hole size selected should ideally fit both the staple pin and mainspring hole.
-5. If you printed the winder base version with an arbor hole, then find an appropriate dowel pin to insert into it (2mm/3mm for normal/large winders respectively).
+5. If you printed the winder base version with an arbour hole, then find an appropriate dowel pin to insert into it (2mm/3mm for normal/large winders respectively).
 6. Clean all parts and then lubricate all contact points appropriately.

 # Customizing/Generating the RS winder